X-Illuminati/glyphinator/README.md

 OpenSCAD can generate 2D vector graphics with a few caveats.
 To generate any of the barcodes using 2D vector geometry rather than 3D solid geometry, simply add `vector_mode=true` to the barcode module parameters.

-Note: not currently supported by Code 39 implementation.
+> 🪧 Note: The Code 39 implementation generates vectors by default.
+> Use the linear_extrude command to expand these into 3D objects.

+---

 ## Software License
 Glyphinator is free software: you can redistribute it and/or modify